-Immunization Record or complete Kardel's Immunization Record Declaration form Date of Last Review: June 1st, 2022
+Immunization Record or complete Kardel's Immunization Record Declaration form

 LPN/RN Managers - must provide current original documentation of nursing credential at hire and will provide updated credential annually which is also verified from the primary source by the HR Department.
 Copy is kept on personnel file.
-This is reviewed/verified through appropriate B.C.
-Nursing registries online by the director of HR when the annual performance review is due.
+This is reviewed and verified through appropriate B.C.
+Nursing registries online by the Manager of HR when the annual performance review is due.
 If verification indicates a person is no longer qualified to perform the required duties, they will be placed on leave until a remedy can be found.
 If a remedy is not possible, and the person is no longer eligible for that position, they may be placed in another position that does not require the credential.
 Termination may be appropriate.